HCDigitalScholarship/intervals/tutorial/05_Ngrams.md

 # Finding ngrams and Entries with CRIM Intervals

 An **n-gram** (hereafter simply 'ngram') is a commonly used linguistic term for a continuous string of characters or events.
 A series of any musical expressions in pieces of music, specifically of some length *N*, can similarly be refered to as an **ngram**.
-With the `ngrams()` function we are able to represent various different types of ngrams depending on the data input type **[PHOTOS NEEDED for each example]**:
+With the `ngrams()` function we are able to represent various different types of ngrams depending on the data input type:

 * An ngram of notes, harmonic intervals, durations, or lyrics will involve *N* notes, or in the case of harmonic (vertical) intervals, *N* pairs of notes
 * An ngram of melodic intervals will involve (*N* + 1) notes, since it involves *N* **lateral intervals between** notes